The Elementary Exchange program offers Grade 8 students the opportunity to participate in:

 Elementary program applicants must:

-- Have received and are up to with immunizations (This is mandatory for school enrollment in Europe)
+- Have received and are up to date with immunizations (This is mandatory for school enrollment in Europe)

 - Have received medical clearance to participate in the suitable exchange